infobit/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_nomenclature.rst

 .. _barcode/operations/create-GS1-barcode:

-Use GS1 barcode in Odoo
+Use GS1 barcodes in Odoo
 =======================

 For product identification using GS1 barcodes in Odoo, businesses obtain a `unique GTIN